 There are a number of qualifications that must be met in order for a taxpayer to be eligible for the Earned Income Tax Credit.

-1. You must first have taxable “earned income”.
+1. You must first have taxable “earned income” within eligible income ranges (highlighted below).
 Taxable earned income includes any of the following:

 Taxable earned income does not include:

-Pay received for work while an inmate in a penal institution
+- Pay you got for work when you were an inmate in a penal institution

 2. You, your spouse, and any qualifying child must have an eligible Social Security # that is valid for employment.